 Entropion is an eyelid deformity causing the eyelid to turn inward.
 This enables the hairs of the face to rub against the eye, leading to discomfort and inflammation.
 Two of the most common signs of this condition are excessive eye tearing and squinting.
 Surgery can correct the problem.

-Hip dysplasia is common in large breed dogs like the German shepherd.
+Hip dysplasia is common in large-breed dogs.
 This condition causes abnormal growth of the hip joints, starting in puppyhood.
-As the dog grows and ages the condition worsens, eventually leading to lameness.
+As the dog grows and ages, the condition worsens, eventually leading to lameness.
 Anti-inflammatory medications and surgery are two options for correcting hip dysplasia.

 Lipoma is a condition involving the growth of fatty lumps on the chest and abdomen, just under the skin.
 Although most of these lumps are painless and benign, they can grow quite large.
 A veterinarian can remove lipomas if necessary.